jeff-winn/azure-ddns/README.md

 inadyn -1n --force --loglevel=DEBUG --config=/etc/inadyn.conf
 ```

-The following snippet shows what you should see on the Inadyn client logs when communicating with your DDNS service:
+The following snippet shows what you should see on the In-a-Dyn client logs when communicating with your DDNS service:
 ```log
 inadyn[527119]: Sending alias table update to DDNS server: GET /nic/update?hostname=your.azuredomain.com&myip=REDACTED HTTP/1.0 inadyn[527119]: Host: your-ddns.azurewebsites.net